 May be overkill for some surfaces

-Diluting it can be an annoying
+Diluting it can be annoying

-Krud Kutter KK32 Original Concentrated Cleaner/Degreaser
+Krud Kutter Original Cleaner and Degreaser

 We purchased Krud Kutter's Concentrated Cleaner and Degreaser so our writer could put it to the test.
 Keep reading for our full product review.

 Whether you have kids, pets, or just messy adults living in your home, you'll probably need a multi-surface cleaner like the Concentrated Cleaner and Degreaser from Krud Kutter.
 It's a highly effective spray cleaner made to remove grease and dirt from various surfaces ranging from exteriors to carpet, fabrics, laminate, tile, wood, metal, plastic, and more.
 It's safe to use on porous surfaces, and there's no strong smell that lingers after use.
 We tested it and compared it to comparable cleaners to see if it's worth a spot under your kitchen sink.

 Cleaning Ability: Highly effective on caked-on dirt and grime

 Before testing the Krud Kutter, our go-to multi-surface cleaner was Formula 409 Multi-Surface.
 While 409 is inexpensive and works well, it has a few flaws.
 We often have to clean surfaces twice to remove grime thoroughly, so our household goes through a bottle in about a month.
 It's also only for hard surfaces like tile, bathroom counters, sinks, and plastic, so we had to use a different product to clean upholstery or dirty sports on rugs.
 Fortunately, the Krud Kutter Cleaner and Degreaser works on all surfaces.